URCF/urcf_workshops/intro_picotte/batch.md

 ### Prepare SLURM script

-To run a batch job, we need to write a ** SLURM script**.
-This is file containing a series of commands we want the job to run.
-It can also have configuration that tells the scheduler how many resources (CPUs, memory, etc.) the job requires.
+To run a batch job, we need to write a **SLURM script**.
+This is file containing a series of commands we want the job to run, along with configuration arguments, like the account and partition, or requests for additional resources.

 Making sure you're in your home directory on Picotte (you can get there with `cd ~`), type:

 ~~~bash
 nano blast_job.sh